HacDC/passport-stamp/README.md

 The PNG image was produced from **HacDC-logo_only.svg** included in the [HacDC Logo GitHub repository](https://github.com/HacDC/Logo).

+The SVG states that the size is 1279 x 1361 pixels.

 American passport booklets are roughly 125 mm * 87.5 mm.
 I'm arbitrarily deciding that a passport stamp should be no larger than 60 * 60 mm.